Campbell Soup quarterly profit beats estimates, shares jump

-CHICAGO (Reuters) - Campbell Soup Co (CPB.N) on Tuesday reported a smaller-than-expected decline in quarterly earnings, sending shares of the embattled soup maker up 5.4 percent in premarket trading.
+CHICAGO (Reuters) - Campbell Soup Co on Tuesday reported a smaller-than-expected decline in quarterly earnings, sending shares of the embattled soup maker up 4 percent in premarket trading.

+Campbell, which has struggled for years to attract young consumers to its namesake soups and Pepperidge Farm cookies, launched a dramatic cost-cutting and divestment plan at the end of August.

-Excluding items, Campbell earned 79 cents a share, beating analysts’ average estimate of 70 cents, according to Refinitiv data.
+Excluding items, the 149-year-old company earned 79 cents a share in the first quarter ended Oct.
+28, beating analysts’ average estimate of 70 cents, according to Refinitiv data.

+“We’re getting traction in our soup business, integrating in Snyder’s-Lance, divestitures are well underway, we’re driving out costs,” Interim Chief Executive Keith McLoughlin told Reuters in a phone interview.

+McLoughlin, who has been a Campbell board member since 2016, was tapped to fill in temporarily when CEO Denise Morrison unexpectedly stepped down in May.
+The company, which reported weak corporate earnings for years under Morrison, has said it will name a new CEO before the end of the year.

 Campbell, owner of the Prego pasta sauce and Goldfish cracker brands, also said it had begun the process of divesting its international and fresh food businesses.